Bodo-inc/Bodo-examples/README.md

 First make sure you have Bodo [installed](http://docs.bodo.ai/latest/source/install.html).

-Other packages that are required to run the data generation scripts: `pandas_datareader` and `scikit-learn`:
+Other packages that are required to run the data generation scripts, `pandas_datareader` and `scikit-learn`:

 	conda install -c conda-forge pandas-datareader
 	conda install -c conda-forge scikit-learn